How Often Should I Go to The Dentist?

 We all know that smoking causes serious health problems, and we hear a lot about how it can damage the mouth.
 Aside from causing bad breath and tooth stains, smoking can also cause cancer of the tongue, throat, and soft tissues in the mouth, as well as gum disease.
 Some forms of gum disease can become so severe as to cause tooth decay and loss.
 Both heavy and recreational smokers are advised to see their dentist 3-4 times a year.

 Along with cigarette smokers, people who use drugs also should see a dentist more frequently – particularly those who smoke their drug of choice.
-Many users have missing and rotted teeth, and once the tooth is compromised, it can be difficult and expensive to have it replaced with a prosthetic.
+Many users have missing and rotted teeth; once the tooth is compromised, it can be difficult and expensive to replace it with a prosthetic.

 Immune Compromised Patients

-As we mentioned earlier, oral health plays a big role in the overall health of the body.
-For people who have a compromised immune system, such as those with cancer or an autoimmune disease, as well as the elderly, the impact of oral health is more keenly felt.
-What might be a small issue for a healthy individual can be the difference between life and death for someone with a compromised immune system.
+As mentioned earlier, oral health significantly affects the body’s overall health.
+For people with a compromised immune system, such as those with cancer or an autoimmune disease, as well as the elderly, the impact of oral health is more keenly felt.
+What might be a minor issue for a healthy individual can be the difference between life and death for someone with a compromised immune system.

-For a lot of these patients, it is recommended that they see a dentist at least quarterly.
-There is also a larger emphasis on seeing a dentist as soon as possible, should any issues arise.
+For many of these patients, it is recommended that they see a dentist at least quarterly.
+There is also a larger emphasis on seeing a dentist as soon as possible should any issues arise.

 Patients with Gum Disease

-For patients who have a history of gum disease – or are currently fighting it – it is recommended that they see their dentist at least 3-4 times a year.
+For patients with a history of gum disease – or are currently fighting it – it is recommended that they see their dentist at least 3-4 times a year.

 Anyone can get gum disease, even if they take good care of their teeth at home.
 If you’re having any of the before-mentioned symptoms, do not hesitate to call your dentist.
 The disease can progress quickly, and if you wait for your next regularly scheduled visit, it may be too late.